 K. brevis produces potent neurotoxins (brevotoxins) that can be harmful to the humans, pets, fish, and wildlife.
 Wind and wave action can break open K. brevis cells and release toxins into the air.
 This is why you should monitor conditions and use caution when visiting affected water bodies.
-People can experience varying degrees of eye, skin, and respiratory irritation from red tide.
 Sensitive individuals (e.g., children, the elderly, those who are immunocompromised, and those who have chronic respiratory conditions) may be at risk of experiencing more severe symptoms.